-Lightly rotate the nozzle (12) back and forth and in doing so, pull it off of the hand piece (15).
+Lightly rotate the nozzle (10) back and forth and in doing so, pull it off of the hand piece (13).
 It is only pushed-on, not screwed in place.

-Release the threaded electrode connection (14), insert a well sharpened tungsten electrode (13) and tighten up (hand-tight - do not use a tool to tighten).
+well sharpened tungsten electrode (11) and tighten up (hand-tight - do not use a tool to tighten).